-In delivering this essential service, SSE has a responsibility to its customers, employees, communities and shareholders to ensure this need is met in a responsible way.
-Sustainability is embedded throughout all of SSE's different business operations.
-For us, it is simply about being responsible in all that we do.
+In delivering this essential service, SSE has a responsibility to its customers, employees, communities and shareholders to ensure we’re meeting their needs in a reliable and sustainable way.

 Our Being Responsible report (2019) outlines SSE’s key sustainability initiatives in Ireland, and a number of ambitions, targets and commitments for the years ahead.